santialferez/AB2025/README.md

 - Basic knowledge of Python programming
 - Familiarity with basic statistical concepts
-- PyTorch installed in the development environment
+- PyTorch installed in the development environment or Google Colab

 ## Repository Structure